 Long before hypnotherapy NYC treatment ever existed, in fact long before New York ever existed, various forms of hypnotherapy were practiced all over the world.
 With each variant adding something to what would become the modern practices of hypnotherapy that hypnotherapy New York offers today.

 Hypnotherapy in Ancient Times

-Both the Egyptians and the Greeks weaved the practice of hypnosis into both their medical and religious practices, making use of hypnosis is a startling similar way to today; using it to help people overcome their vices, their fears and their stresses.
+Both the Egyptians and the Greeks weaved the practice of hypnosis into both their medical and religious practices.
+Making use of hypnosis in a startlingly similar way to today; using it to help people overcome their vices, their fears, and their stresses.
 And they weren’t alone.
-Various writings confirm that the Chinese and the Hindu Vedas were making use of hypnosis like techniques as far back as 3,000 BC.
+Various writings confirm that the Chinese and the Hindu Vedas were making use of hypnosis-like techniques as far back as 3,000 BC.

 Hypnosis in Medieval Times: All About the Chickens

 In Europe, hypnosis took an odd turn in the Medieval era.
 It became a popular way for farmers to get more from their hens.
 How?
 Various farmers across Britain and Europe claimed that they had learned that by ‘hypnotizing’ their laying fowl they could not only calm them in order to help them lay better but to avoid ‘bad behaviors’ like sitting on other hens’ eggs and aggressive pecking.

 It was from these practices that the man often considered the ‘father’ of what would become modern hypnosis, Austrian physician Franz Mesmer, began to develop his theories and techniques.
 He was the first person to propose a rational basis for the effects of hypnosis and the first to begin developing consistent methods of using it.
 He’s also the man we have to blame for the cliched Hollywood image of a hypnotist; a strange person dressed up in a cloak working with ethereal music and odd hand gestures because that is exactly what he did (he was apparently very dramatic, but it was the 17th century after all…)